gstroup/apimocker/README.md

 In this example the headers x-requested-by and dummy will be returned on the response.  contentType can be specified separately, as it is above, or specified as "content-type" in the "headers" map.

 ### Templating your JSON
 You can take values in the route and insert them into your json.
-All you need to do is set "enableTemplate" to true, specify a content type and have a matching @ in the mock json file.
+All you need to do is set "enableTemplate" to true, specify a content type and have a matching @ (or in the case of unquoted numbers, use @@) in the mock json file.
 Here's an example:

 config.json
 ```js